-O No Yes If 'Yes', with whom?: Date: day / month / year
+O No O Yes If 'Yes', with whom?: Date: day / month / year

 The Land I Address of the land.
 Complete the St reet A Address and o ne of the Formal Land Des scriptio ns.
-Street Address Un it No.: St. .
-No.: St. N ame: Su burb/Locality: Pos stcode: Formal Land Description Complete either A or B. Α Lot No.: CLodged Plan (Title Pla an OPla n of Subdiv vision No.: This information can be found on the certificate of title.
+Street Address Unit No.: St. No.: St. Name: Su burb/Locality: Postcode: Formal Land Description Complete either A or B. A Lot No.: CLodged Plan (Title Pla an OPla n of Subdiv vision No.: This information can be found on the certificate of title.
 OR If this application relates to more than one address, attach a separate sheet setting out В Crown Allotm Parish/Towns Section NO.: any additional property details.
-T alisii/ lowiis ир и anne.
-The Proposal You must give full details of you Insufficient or unclear information For what use, development or other matter do you n required I to ass ess the ap plication. require a permit?
+T alisii/ lowiis и пр тч anne.
+You must give full details of your proposal and attach the information required to assess the application.
+Insufficient or unclear information will delay your application. require a permit?
 9 Provide additional planning scheme of the likely effective. e, requ ested by Coun the proposal , includined in a Co ig: plans and ouncil plannir elevations; and permit che any info ecklist; a ormation required by the and if required, a description Enthwested and of Estimated cost of development for which the permit is required Co ost \$ You r may be t '0' if no required to developm o verify thi nent is pro is estir posed. nate.
 Existing Conditions Describe how the land is used and developed now For example, vacant, three dwellings, medical centre with two practitioners, licensed restaurant with 80 seats, grazing. Ø Provide a plan o f the ex xisting conditio ns.
 Photos are also helpful.
 Title Information I es the propos ction 173 agre estrictrive covenant, envelope?
-Encumbrances on title Yes (If 'yes' contact Council for advice on how to proceed before conti application.) continu ling with this
+Encumbrances on title Yes (If 'yes' contact Council for advice on how to proceed before continuing with this application.)